-11.1.4 Assistantship opportunities for unfunded students
+10.1.4 Assistantship opportunities for unfunded students

 If the department has additional need for Teaching Assistantship (TA) support, a student who entered the program with external funding may apply, if the funding authority allows and the TA appointment will not result in duplicative benefits (e.g. Fulbright, non-U.S. Government, FLAS).
-Students beyond their funding guarantee may apply if they are in their fifth year of the program or took a formal leave of absence that documents the length of the leave and their total time in the program does not exceed five years.
-Anyone beyond year five, without a break in their progress, is not eligible.
-The call for applications will be communicated via the GEO.dl.Grads listserv and include the application deadline.
-Applicants must be in good standing and there is no guarantee of future assistantship.
+Students beyond their funding guarantee may apply if they are in their fifth year of the program or

-11.2 Research (Travel, Equipment, Data Access), Professional Development, Conference Travel, and Tuition Support Fellowships
+10.2 Research (Travel, Equipment, Data Access), Professional Development, Conference Travel, and Tuition Support Fellowships